c4s4/neon/doc/usermanual.md

 ## Configuration file

-You can define options to use each time you run NeON with a configuration file *~/.neon/settings.yml*.
+You can define options to use each time you run NeON with a configuration file *~/.neon/settings.yml* (or any other path you set via the `NEON_CONFIG_PATH` environment variable).
 This file looks like:

 ```yaml
 # NeON Configuration File